 How we say it matters.
 What's the tone?
 Is there latent emotion buried underneath that's coming through?
 Are we being verbose when we should be succinct?
 Are we using jargon that the audience won't understand?
 Are we being formal when we should be lighthearted?

 When we say it matters.
 If we deliver information too soon, we can spoil a surprise.
-If we're too late, we can provoke the reader.
+If we're too late, we can provoke a reader's ire.

 Where we say it matters.
 When should something be spelled out in a tutorial versus included in an options menu or an instruction book?

-As a writer (journalism, game, book), editor for over a decade, and instructional designer, I can help answer these questions in a way that will serve your audience best.
+As a writer (journalism, game, book), editor for 15 years, and instructional designer, I can help answer these questions in a way that will serve your audience best.

 Literature and Creative Writing

-Each marketing tip is played out in a short (250-word) vignette—thus, highly distinct learning moments wrapped up in an entertaining package.
-There are story arcs at play, office banter, and characters that readers hopefully come to identify with as the story of their game is told.
+Each marketing tip is played out in a short (250-word) vignette—thus, highly distinct learning moments wrapped up in bite-sized entertaining packages.
+There are story arcs at play, office banter, and characters that readers hopefully come to identify with as the story of their games are told.

 Interactive Game Dialog

-"It's Alive...Or Is It?" is a meaty point-and-click adventure game that I designed and built in Unity for 6th graders to use in an online science class.
-With a dozen characters across four locations (which players can travel to at will), we wrote a script that was equivalent to a 90-minute film, complete with multiple branching paths and different character interactions depending on what players had accomplished at any given time.
+"It's Alive...Or Is It?" is a meaty point-and-click adventure game that I designed the gamplay for and built in Unity for 6th graders to use in an online science classroom.
+With a dozen characters across four locations (which players can travel to at will), I co-wrote a script that was equivalent to a 90-minute film, complete with multiple branching paths and different character interactions depending on what players had accomplished at any given time.